vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ## Pain

-Vector has a number of ways in which components may drop events due that are outside of the operator's control:
+Vector has a number of ways in which components may drop events due to errors that are outside of the operator's control:

 - Transform processing
 - Sink encoding failure